Creating a Brighter Future for Learners Around the World

 We commit our time and resources to helping our communities and to recognizing individuals and organizations that support education:

 - The Harold W. McGraw, Jr. Prize in Education is an annual award recognizing outstanding individuals who have dedicated themselves to improving education and whose accomplishments are making a difference today.
 Our award winners come from across the globe and have included such visionaries as Geoffrey Canada, Wendy Kopp and Sal Khan.

 - Through McGraw-Hill Education’s Helping Hands Program, employees can request a Matching Gift or Group Volunteer Grant for a range of non-profit organizations and educational institutions that align to our organization’s mission.

 - We encourage employees to volunteer with local non-profit community organizations that are meeting the needs of the underserved, particularly in education.

 - In 2016, McGraw-Hill Education donated more than $4.1 million worth of new books to organizations around the world.
 Over $208 million worth of books have been donated to qualified non-profit 501(c)(3) organizations since we began this program in 1998.

 Managing Our Carbon Footprint

-- McGraw-Hill Education requires endorsement of our paper policies by all manufacturing vendors that supply paper to the company in the U.S. Additionally, McGraw-Hill Education issued a survey to all paper mills located outside of the U.S. in 2015 to ensure compliance with environmental regulatory requirements.
+- McGraw-Hill Education requires endorsement of our paper policies by all manufacturing vendors that supply paper to the company in the U.S. Additionally, McGraw-Hill Education issued a survey to all paper mills in the U.S. in 2016 to ensure compliance with environmental regulatory requirements.
 McGraw-Hill Education does not buy paper that uses fiber from High Conservation Value Forests.

 Acting with Transparency & Integrity